Weekly Review of Developments 14/9/2018Posted in : Weekly Review of Developments on 14 September 2018

 15. Free Webinars This Month

 Case law essentials this week: A very interesting case this week about religious discrimination at work.
 Can employees be dismissed for getting divorced?
 The case considers the EU Equal Treatment Directive and whether a Catholic doctor's dismissal for remarrying constitutes discrimination on grounds of religion.

-Remember: Our case law reviews are now held in our case law section on our fully-searchable new employment law hub website:
+Remember: Our case law reviews are now held in our case law section on our fully-searchable employment law hub:

 Highlights this week: Our early bird discount on the Annual Reviews of Employment Law 2018 end today!
 Register by 5pm today (14th September) and you'll save up to £70 per seat:

 Crowne Plaza, Shaw's Bridge, Belfast – Tuesday 20th November 2018

 New bereavement leave rights for parents are to be introduced in GB from 2020; the Labour Party has announced they would extend workers' rights and "restore the balance of power in the workplace" in GB, according to shadow chancellor John McDonnell; one in seven older workers believe age has adversely impacted their job prospects; and poor mental health affects half of all employees, according to a survey of 44,000 people.

 Would you be interested in training in intelligence gathering in the digital era, including social media intelligence training?
 See 'Friends of Legal Island' for details.